vulinh64/vulinh64.github.io/blog/2025-08-25-rant-single-interface-single-impl.md

 Start with concrete classes.
 Refactor to interfaces when the need becomes real, not imaginary.
 Here's the practical workflow: begin with a single `PaymentProcessor` class.
 When you genuinely need to add Stripe alongside your existing PayPal implementation, then extract the interface.
 Takes 30 seconds with any decent IDE: right-click, extract interface, done.
 When interfaces are genuinely expected:

-* Environment-based implementations - Your email service logs to `stdout` in development, sends internal emails in staging, and uses SendGrid in production.
+* Environment-based implementations: Your email service logs to `stdout` in development, sends internal emails in staging, and uses SendGrid in production.
 Three concrete implementations serving the same contract.

-* Payment method expansion - You're launching with credit cards but know mobile payments are coming next quarter.
+* Payment method expansion: You're launching with credit cards but know mobile payments are coming next quarter.
 Not "someday maybe" but actual roadmap items.

-* A/B testing scenarios - You need to swap recommendation algorithms based on feature flags.
+* A/B testing scenarios: You need to swap recommendation algorithms based on feature flags.

 The key difference: these are concrete, near-term requirements, not hypothetical "what-ifs."